GitEntity/Assignment1-SOFE4620/README.md

     from distutils.core import setup

 config = {
-    'description': 'This package is used for scraping sports analytics data from the foot-data API to provide football' 'data of all major european in a machine-readable way.', 'author': 'Devante Wilson',
+    'description': 'This package is used for scraping sports analytics data from the foot-data API to provide 'football data of all major european in a machine-readable way.', 'author': 'Devante Wilson',
     'author_email': 'devante.wilson@outlook.com',
     'version': '0.0.1',